michaelsbradleyjr/node-clojurescript/README.md

     :else x))
 ```

-Save it, then rerun `ncljsc hello.cljs` and point your browser at [localhost:4200](http://127.0.0.1:4200).
+Save it, then rerun `ncljsc hello.cljs` and point your browser to [localhost:4200](http://127.0.0.1:4200).

 Did it work?
 Cool! &nbsp;(maybe submit an [issue](https://github.com/michaelsbradleyjr/node-clojurescript/issues) if it didn't)

 ### *Faster, faster!*

 The slow compile times mentioned above are owing to startup time of the JVM, plus the time to initially load the two underlying compilers (ClojureScript and Google Closure).
+This is an annoying problem...

 *Problem solved!* &nbsp;Starting with `v0.1.4`, node-clojurescript offers a way to compile against a long-running, "detached" JVM server:

 ```bash
 $ ncljsc --server 4242
 ```

 Invoke the command above and leave the terminal open (or run it in a [tmux](http://tmux.sourceforge.net/) or screen session).
 You don't need to navigate to a particular path before starting it, bu you need to leave it running.